 Ok, maybe not so obvious.
 Timing was a bit unfortunate in the family holiday dept but kinda perfect in the travel bucket list dept. A few year ago I was researching the famous hot air balloon festival in Turkey and found out that there’s another huge balloon festival much closer to home, in New Mexico.
 Every October thousands of beautiful hot air balloons take to the skies over Albuquerque for Balloon Fiesta and after years of thinking about it I decided to finally scratch it off the list.
 It also happened to fall on the week following my birthday so it seemed like a great way to treat yo’self.

 I’ve done a bunch of traveling so far (25 countries over 6 continents) and every adventure has been different from the places, to the company I kept to the people I met.
 I decided almost right away that this was probably going to be a solo mission.
 I’ve done it all; solo, with a boyfriend, a good friend, group of friends, travel group….they all have their pros and cons.
 Good company is always good, if it’s good.
 Know what I’m saying?
+Grandma was an option and she does have very compact & useful equipment.
 I put a few feelers out there but I knew it was going to be a hard sell to convince someone to ditch Thanksgiving with their fam (with 2 weeks notice) to head to the dessert with a daily 4am wakeup call to watch hot air balloons.
 I only had a few days and knew what I wanted to do and kinda didn’t want to compromise on that, so solo it was.

 As much as I love hot air balloons (what kind of heartless bastard doesn’t?!)
 I did think that 4 full days of balloons might be a bit much, even for me.
 So I did take the chance to explore a few other nearby destinations in New Mexico.
 I’m warning you now, this post includes a ridiculous amount of balloon photos but until you’ve had to edit down days worth of flying eye candy photos, don’t judge.
 It’s like a colour/travel junkie’s worst nightmare and heavenly dream all at once.